screenisland/sunnybox-public/README.md

 # sunnybox-issues
-This is the issue tracker for sunnybox.io
+This is the public issue tracker for sunnybox.io